PetteriMoilanen/Demos/README.md

 # Demo_notebooks
-A repo for demo notebooks of various tools and techniques I've explored
+A repo for demo notebooks of various tools and techniques I've explored.
+The idea is to have the notebooks demonstrate the basics of a tool/library/whatever and also contain links to documentation and other resources.

+## Contents:

+- **Introducing Groq** - A short intro